 The Engineer engaged for the structural design is required to review Shop Drawings (precast concrete and/or steelwork) to ensure the intent of the design has been correctly interpreted.
 The review should include general arrangement, member sizes and connection details, but should not be regarded as a check of dimensions.
-In addition, the Design Engineer is also responsible for responding to any Request for Information (RFIs) during construction.
+In addition, the Design Engineer is also responsible for responding to any RFIs during construction.